- 1 Gardening

 You’ll find lots more lovely ideas for container gardens here.

 Many of the plants that flourish in our gardens grow even better, in fact rather too well, when left unchecked in the wild.
-Plants form a natural balance in the wild, which can be easily upset by a fast growing, invasive plant which could dominate the area.
+Plants form a natural balance in the wild, which can be easily upset by a fast growing, invasive plant, which could dominate the area.
 Many plants such as Impatiens glandulifera, more commonly known as Himalayan balsam, Fallopia japonica, more commonly known as Japanese knotweed, and Rhododendron ponticum, were all introduced as decorative plants, but are now not desirable plants to have growing either in our gardens or in the wild.
-In fact in the areas they have spread to these plants have out competed our native plants, they have spread far beyond any initial comprehension, and have devalued properties that they are growing near.
+In fact, in the areas they have spread to, these plants have out competed our native plants, they have spread far beyond any initial comprehension, and have devalued the properties that they are growing near.

 By installing a green roof you are providing an additional space for plants to grow.
 In doing so, by planting the roof area you create an extra environment where insects and other creatures can find food and shelter.
-With the right plants you thereby encourage more bees, butterflies, birds, and other creatures into your garden.
-Green roofs can really enhance a building, planting the roof can enable a building to blend into the landscape when viewed from afar, a green roof can calm and soften the impact a new building delivers to its neighbourhood.
+With the right plants, you thereby encourage more bees, butterflies, birds, and other creatures, into your garden.
+Green roofs can really enhance a building.
+Planting the roof can enable a building to blend into the landscape when viewed from afar, a green roof can calm and soften the impact a new building delivers to its neighbourhood.

 Green roofs have many other benefits, they can provide a natural insulation, making the building they are installed onto warmer in winter and cooler in summer.
 Green roofs also capture and use rainwater, which reduces the run off of water onto the area below.

 I love hedgehogs!
-If you love hedgehogs too and wish to help hedgehogs or encourage them to visit your garden or allotment, you might be interested in this link to more information about hedgehogs.
+If you love hedgehogs too and you wish to help hedgehogs or encourage them to visit your garden or allotment, you might be interested in this link to more information about hedgehogs.

 I love indoor gardening!
 Indoor plants when grown in large enough quantities can help to improve the quality of the air in your home.
 I absolutely detest plug in air fresheners!
-I would never use a plug in air freshener, they give me a real headache, I prefer to clean up and remove anything with an unpleasant odour and open a window.
+I would never use a plug in air freshener, they give me a real headache.
+I prefer to clean up and remove anything with an unpleasant odour and then open a window.